zahiruldu/tic-tac-toe-api/README.md

 # README #

-Node Api Backend.
+Tic Tac Toe Api Backend.

 ### What is this repository for? ###

-This application contains about the backend api functionalities of a sample node application.
+This application contains the backend api functionalities of a Tic Tac Toe React application.

 ### Installation? ###